EpicEric/pony-mqtt/docs/classes/interface-mqttconnectionnotify.md

 fun ref on_ping(conn: MQTTConnection ref) =>
 ```

-Triggered when a ping request is replied \(as part of the keepalive policy\).
+Triggered when a ping request is replied to \(as part of the keepalive policy\).
 Receives the [connection instance](//classes/actor-mqttconnection.md).

 #### on\_disconnect